5 Types of Questions in English Grammar and How to Form Them

 Here’s a list of common question words in this category and what each is used for:

-Again, let’s start with a basic sentence.
-For these questions, we’ll need to replace part of the sentence with a wh- word.
+For these questions, we’ll need to replace part of the sentence with a wh word.
 We’ll usually need to invert the word order as well, but not always.

 Nathan is playing basketball in the park.

-When you’re asking about the subject (in this case, “Nathan”) forming a sentence is pretty easy.
-You just replace the subject with a wh- word.
-Since “Nathan” is a person, our wh- word is who.
+When you’re asking about the subject (in this case, Nathan), you just replace the subject with a wh word.
+Since Nathan is a person, our wh word is who.